Shaozaki/Debloater-Poco-C65/README.md

 <a name="english"></a>
 ## 🇬🇧 English Description

 A simple, safe, and effective script to remove bloatware, system ads, and performance throttling on **Poco C65**.
-Crafted for HyperOS/MIUI users who want a faster, cooler device with better gaming performance (e.g., Arknights, Mobile Legends).
+Crafted for HyperOS/MIUI users who want a faster, cooler device with better gaming per[...]

 ### 📦 Key Features
 * **Remove Ads:** Kills MSA (MIUI System Ads) and Analytics.